bridgedb/BridgeDb/README.md

  * Gladstone Institutes
  * Maastricht University
- * Manchester University
+ * The University of Manchester

 License
 -------

 BridgeDb is free and open source.
-It is available under the conditions of the Apache 2.0 License.
+It is available under the conditions of the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See LICENSE-2.0.txt for details.

 Configuration For the URI/OpenPHACTS packages ONLY!